nauval-droid/nauval-droid/README.md

 ## Hi there 👋

-My Name is Nauval Hilmy Firjatullah, im currently working as Civil Servant specifically at Indonesian Ministry of Immigration and Correction
+My name is Nauval Hilmy Firjatullah.
+I am currently working as a Civil Servant at the Indonesian Ministry of Immigration and Correction.

-I've learned plenty about front end website development and mastering about HTML, CSS, Javascript I've also learned a bit about the famous library for front end website development like Bootstrap and ReactJS I've also learned few about others programming language like Python and C
+I have learned a lot about front-end web development and have mastered HTML, CSS, and JavaScript.
+Additionally, I am familiar with popular front-end libraries such as Bootstrap and ReactJS.
+I also have some experience with other programming languages like Python and C.

+Besides programming, I have skills in video editing and design.
+I am familiar with tools like Sony Vegas Pro, Figma, and Canva.

 In 2025, I will be 19 years old.

-About my education track record, i was a college student at Polytechnic State of Bandung and majoring in informatics engineering.
-But it only lasts for one semesters because i got accepted as a Civil Servant at Indonesian Ministy.
-Despite of it, im looking forward for more knowledges and opportunities.
+Regarding my educational background, I was a student at the Polytechnic State of Bandung, majoring in Informatics Engineering.
+However, I only attended for one semester because I was accepted as a Civil Servant at the Indonesian Ministry.
+Despite that, I am eager to continue learning and seeking new opportunities.

-feel free to messages me to my email Hilmyathar354@gmail.com
+Feel free to contact me via email at Hilmyathar354@gmail.com.